-By setting the expecting up front, you’ll give yourself more time to get writing and editing without missing the deadline as you didn’t include it in your weekly list of tasks to complete.
+By setting the expectations upfront, you’ll give yourself more time to get writing and editing without missing the deadline as you didn’t include it in your weekly list of tasks to complete.

 Again the name of the game is consistency.

-If you’re part of a marketing team, then you might be able to write a weekly article as part of your job or hire a freelancer writer.
+If you’re part of a marketing team, you might be able to write a weekly article as part of your job or hire a freelance writer.
 Other team members will focus on their area of expertise, keeping the business marketed and new clients queuing up.

 You might even be lucky enough to be able to block a day or two per month and write a few articles at once, allowing you to schedule posts in advance.
 Doing this should help you market the new articles better and get them ranking sooner.